 Why do we put so much emphasis and value on our brand new cars, with oversized car payments?
-A car is not an investment, it's a rapidly depreciating expense.
-Keeping in mind that transportation is such a large percentage of people's budget, and that it is a blind spot for most people, we calculated the True Cost of Car Ownership.
+A car is not an investment, it’s a rapidly depreciating expense.
+Listen to our podcast episode on the true cost of car ownership.

 Cars will almost always be an expense, but let someone else take the depreciation hit.
 A new vehicle loses value as soon as you drive it off the lot.
 A gently used vehicle that gets great gas mileage is the optimal choice.
 The key though is to commit to driving the vehicle for as long as possible.